bids-standard/bids-starter-kit/src/tutorials/annotation.md

 #### HED library schemas

 The HED standard schema contains basic terms that are common across most human neuroimaging, behavioral, and physiological experiments.
-The HED ecosystem schema libraries extend the standard HED schema with structured vocabulary, including terms unique to specific research fields.
+The HED ecosystem schema libraries extend the standard HED schema with structured vocabularies, including terms unique to specific research fields.
 This allows the expansion of the HED vocabulary in a scalable manner to support specialized data annotations, for instance, electrophysiological events or language stimuli.

 Additional details about particular schemas can be found on the [HED schemas](https://hed-schemas.readthedocs.io/en/latest/index.html) documentation page.
 See [HED schema developer’s guide](https://www.hed-resources.org/en/latest/HedSchemaDevelopersGuide.html) to begin developing your own library schema or contribute to existing HED vocabularies.